indratech22/Online-Food-Sales-Analysis-Product-Strategy/README.md

 3. Open the `.ipynb` files using Google Colab.
 4. Use Power BI Desktop to open the `.pbix` file and explore the data visually.

+## 📝 Note
+All data within this repository is designed to simulate specific scenarios for research and development purposes.
+The data does not refer to actual information or any specific parties.

 ---

 ## 📄 License